Get all the latest news on home energy efficiency!

 - A power bar saves electricity by eliminating standby power consumption.

 In addition to these tips, there are other energy saving home office ideas you can implement.
 For example, turn off the lights when you’re not working, unplug battery chargers or adapters that aren’t being used.
 Also, seal any holes around outlets with inexpensive gaskets.
-Little energy saving home office ideas like these can save you more money than you might think.
+Little energy saving home office ideas can save you more money than you might think.

 As the popularity of working from home increases, the need for great energy saving home office ideas that maximize energy efficiency and reduce costs is more important than ever!